nareshbhatia/bullsfirst-exercise/exercises/exercise-1-home-page.md

   the `main.css` from accelerated-news as your starting point.
 - Use [BEM](https://en.bem.info/) to properly namespace your styles.
 - Set the route for this page to `/`.
+- The visual design specifies `Inter` as the font for all the typography.
+Make sure you load this font and set it as the default on the `<body>` tag.
+Chota does this automatically, you just need to override the `font-family-sans` CSS variable.
+See how this is done in accelerated-news (`index.html` & `main.css`).
 - When the "Sign In" button is clicked, navigate to a blank page with the route set to `/signin`.
 - Don't build the Home page as a monolithic component.
 Break it up into smaller